admiralAwkbar/demo-actions-1/Exercises/03-Create-Dependabot-Config.md

 # Configure Dependabot

-In this session, we are going to be deploying [Dependabot](https://dependabot.com/) to your **Github Actions**.
+In this session, we are going to be deploying [Dependabot](https://dependabot.com/) to your **GitHub Actions**.
 This is a built in tool inside **GitHub** that will help validate your code is up to date and free of known CVE's.

 ### Exercise: Add Dependabot config